René de Baaij MCM

 Does this sound familiar?

-I see people who work hard and are genuinely committed.
-And yet a significant part of our energy is lost to friction, avoidance and meetings that do not lead to decisions.
-Somewhere there is a pattern we can no longer see clearly ourselves.
+You see people who work hard and are loyal.
+And yet energy is lost to friction, to avoidance, to meetings that end without decisions.
+There is a pattern you can no longer see clearly from the inside.
+Not because you are unwilling to see it, but because you are standing in the middle of it.

 How I work